Siminov/samples/README.md

-Siminov Framework - Android Templates
+Siminov Framework - Android Samples
 ===================================================

 Siminov Framework is a open source Object/Relational Mapping solution for Android environments.
 It maps data from an object model representation to a relational data model representation (and visa versa).